 Before that though, I would like to share some useful information about the island.

-Antigua is a small Caribbean Island in the lesser Antilles that boasts an incredible variety of landscapes and climates, despite its tiny size.
-You may find that it’s raining on the West coast and sunny on the east or vice-versa.
+Antigua is a small Caribbean Island in the Lesser Antilles that boasts an incredible variety of landscapes and climates, despite its tiny size.
+You may find that it’s raining on the West Coast and sunny on the East or vice-versa.

-But, also, it is possible that if you wake up to pouring rain, and it may clear up by the time you finish your breakfast.
+But, also, it is possible that if you wake up to pouring rain, it may clear up by the time you finish your breakfast.
 So never change your plans according to the weather.
 It will always be an amazing experience even if you get some of what locals call “liquid sunshine”!

 Antigua is a popular destination for honeymooners because of its romantic views but I do believe anyone will enjoy its beauty, starting from the spectacular Antigua beaches, to breathtaking sunsets and all the incredible activities you can enjoy in Antigua, the great cuisine, and much more!